 Your tournament may decide to have teams submit the required online forms prior to the date of the tournament so they can be checked by a Pre-Tournament Prep Appraiser to ensure all of the forms are filled out.
 Alternatively, your tournament may decide to complete all online form review in the Prep Area on site at the tournament.
 Your Regional, Affiliate, and/or Tournament Director will communicate this to the Team Managers prior to the tournament.
+See the Step-by-Step Guide to the Resource Area for Officials for more information about navigating the online forms.

-Structure Check-In
+Roller Coaster Check-In